 Flash fiction was born out of this raging need, be it real or Marilyn Manson, to get to the end of an article/story in a big hurry.
 Text messages and Tweets, where so much is written in letters that have fled the words to which they once belonged, helped precipitate its genesis.

-Flash fiction also goes by the names of micro fiction and sudden fiction, but I prefer to use the all-inclusive term of crap fiction.
+Flash fiction also goes by the names of micro fiction and sudden fiction.
+I myself prefer to use the all-inclusive term of crap fiction.

 I’d never heard about flash fiction until I read about it on a freelance writing blog several months back.
 The blog was promoting a dedicated flash fiction website that was offering $35 for every published story.
 It seemed to me like a pretty easy way to make some money, provided I could write a story as if a mafia hitman were holding a gun to my head and barking at me to hurry the hanky panky up.
 So I submitted the TV Guide version of a short story that had been loitering in my head awhile.